Mystery Men & Women:

 The Green Hornet.
 1936, The Green Hornet (Radio show)/1940 Green Hornet Comics #1 (Helnit).
 Britt Reid is a crusading newspaper publisher by day and vigilante by night.
 Helping him in this is his sidekick Kato, a souped up automobile called the Black Beauty and gun that shoots knock-out gast.
 His extra-curricular activities soon have the police on his trail and he's thought to be the biggest crook of them all, a reputation he plays up.
 Former policeman and bodyguard of Britt, Mike Axford becomes a crime reporter thanks to his contacts on the force and one of the most persistant pursuers of the Green Hornet, trying to bring him to justice.
 This status quo is not to dissimilar to the pulp's Moon Man and would be used in slightly different variations with other comic heroes such as the Blue Beetle and the Black Hood.

 Besides his sidekick Japanese/Oriental/Filipino Kato, only Britt's secretary Lenore Case knew his identity.
 Until a 1947 show where a reporter uncovered the secret while secretly working for Dan Reid, Britt's dad.
 Britt revealed his identity to his father.
 He was angry at first but then gave his approval, referring to a pioneer ancestor of Britt's in Texas and who acted as a vigilante, while the William Tell Overture plays in the background.
+This change in status quo gets carried over into the comics.

 Green Knight: 1941, Dynamic Comics #2 (Harry "A" Chesler).
 Denis Knight dressed in a green costume in order to fight crime.
 In his first adventure he rescues a young lad who joins him as Lance.

-Green Lama: Pulp: 1940, Double Detective (created by Kenneth Crossen); Comics: Dec.
+Green Lama: Pulp: 1940, Double Detective (created by Kendall Foster Crossen writing under the name Richard Foster); Comics: Dec.
 1940, Prize Comics #7 (Hillman).
 After graduating Harvard, Jethro Dumont went abroad and studied in Tibet.
 In the pulps and early comic appearances, he had ventriloquism, various mesmeric abilities, disguise skills, able to generate electrical shocks due to radioactive salts he digested, and above average but not super strength as well as some scientific knowledge in addition to his philosophies.
 His adventures in the pulps, he was aided by a few assistants that were unaware of his true identity.
 He seemed to go through some pains to keep his identity a secret.
 While Jethro Dumont was known to be a lama, he did most of his investigating as a Dr. Charles Pali and was usually disguised as him when operating as the Green Lama, so if anyone did suspect the Lama's identity, it would be as Pali and not Dumont.
-In fact, his first two aides Gary Brown and Evangl thought just that, despite being well aquainted with Jethro Dumont, who served as best man at their wedding after which they shortly retired in September of 1940.
+In fact, his first two aides Gary Brown and Evangl thought just that, despite being well acquainted with Jethro Dumont, who served as best man at their wedding after which they shortly retired in September of 1940.
 However, his true identity was uncovered by a mystery woman who also was a student of Buddhism, who would slip him clues and information, giving as her name Magga.
 Possibly, his servant Tsarong knew his secrets as well.
 Magga seems to have been a woman by the name of Pat Dell, though I don't know if Dumont figured that out.
-During these days, his sole super power was a shocking touch that could knock out oppenents with minimum harm to them, come about by his digesting radioactive salts (can only guess at what that did to his life expectancy).
+During these days, his sole super power was a shocking touch that could knock out opponents with minimum harm to them, come about by his digesting radioactive salts (can only guess at what that did to his life expectancy).
 Otherwise, he tried not to kill and carried no gun in battle though he didn't forbid his agents from doing so.
 He was decent in a fight but not superbly so, relying more on strategy and stealth to win the day.

 In 1944, a year after both the pulp and Prize comic run came to a close, another publisher would take on publishing the Green Lama's adventures, starting off with a slight retelling of the origin.
-Though this too is supposed to be from Ken Crossen, the Lama had undergone some mighty big changes.
+Though this too is supposed to be from Crossen, the Lama had undergone some mighty big changes.
 He still wore a green hood, but instead of the green robes, his costume was green tights complete with cape and his long-time meditative phrase (Om!
 Ma-ni pad-me Hum!
 "Hail!
 The Jewel in the Lotus Flower!") now gave him super-strength and flight as it telepathically linked him to monks in Tibet who echoed the phrase.
 It all looked very good as done by Mac Raboy.
 By this point, Tsarong definitely knew his identity.

-Around this time, another woman calling herself Magga would re-appear, only in a solo adventure sporting the powers and Raboy designed costume of the Green Lama and called Magga the Magnificent {April, 1946, Atoman Comics #2 (Spark)}
+Around this time, another woman calling herself Magga would re-appear, only in a solo adventure sporting the powers and Raboy designed costume of the Green Lama and called Magga the Magnificent {April, 1946, Atoman Comics #2 (Spark)}.

-Green Light: 1941, Double Comics (Elliot Publishingt).
+Green Light: 1941, Double Comics (Elliot Publishing).
 Possibly a re-colored Masked Marvel (Centaur) character as MM graced the cover #2 and GL was cover #3 and the only difference seemed to be changing the colors.
 GL only appeared on the cover, as the interior pages were stories from other publishers.

 Green Mask (I): 1939, Mystery Men Comics #1 (Fox) Michael Shelby's father is a Congressman and has been marked for death by the Grim Circle.
 When Congressman Shelby is gunned down, Michael is mortally wounded.
 Family friend Professor Lascomb rushes to save the young man and subjects him to his untested Vita-Ray machine that should heal him.
 The machine has a short, and subjects him to a super-charge, however.
 When he comes to, Shelby is not only healed but he's a miracle man, with super-strength, invulnerability and the ability to fly.
 He vows vengeance on his father's murderers and all crime and decides to take up an identity that will strike terror in the hearts of criminals, the Green Mask.
 A young orphan is hurt when the Circle tries to rub the Green Mask out.
 Subjected to the same treatment, minus an accident, he gains the same powers and takes on the identity, Domino ("little mask") and becomes the Green Mask's sidekick.
 Least that's what the text says, Domino doesn't seem to be able to fly.
+Shelby's girlfriend is Olivia Tracy.
 NOTE: This origin story wasn't told until GREEN MASK #1, almost a year after his first appearance and he didn't seem to have a side-kick for almost that long.
 Domino's first appearance in Mystery Men Comics #11 would have been on the stands about the same time as Green Mask #1.
-Before his origin, he possessed above average strength and capabilities, but not necessarily comicbook superhuman levels.
+Before his origin, he possessed above average strength and capabilities, but not necessarily comic book superhuman levels.
 He liked to skulk around in the shadows a lot, and had acquired a paralyzer gun that would temporarily paralyze opponents (gone after a few issues).
 In those days, his identity was only known to Daily Globe reporter "News" Blake whom he gave scoops to.

 He also gains a girlfriend in Olivia Tracey and the loyal chunky chauffeur Mr. Peters.

 Green Mask (II): 1944, Green Mask #10 (Fox).
-Johnny Green is a young boy and bookwormwhose father Walter is supposedly the Green Mask fighting in the Pacific (Johnny knows his dad is overseas but not necessarily that he's the Green Mask).When Johnny gets angry at "crime and injustice." he changes into the adult costumed hero the Green Mask.
+Johnny Green is a young boy and bookworm whose father Walter is supposedly the Green Mask fighting in the Pacific (Johnny knows his dad is overseas but not necessarily that he's the Green Mask).When Johnny gets angry at "crime and injustice." he changes into the adult costumed hero the Green Mask.
 As the hero, he's strong and capable, and seems able to fly.
 At first, after the excitement is over, the Green Mask goes to sleep and wakes up as Johnny who has no memory of his adventures.
 Later, he seems to know that he's the Green Mask and it takes anger for him to trigger the change.
 Other than having the same name and a similar costume, any link between him, his unseen father and the earlier Green Mask is unrevealed.
 Johnny also has a small white dog named Curly.

-Green Turtle: 1944, Blazing Comics #1 (Enwill Publishing).
-The Green Turtle's real name and origin are unrevealed.
-He fought crime and evil mostly in China.
-His teenaged sidekick is Burma Boy.
-He had no powers but had the nifty "Turtle Plane".
 NOTE: The comic and character is fairly unique in that great pains were taken to never show his face beyond the covers.
 It is speculated because he was intended to be actually Asian, but there was reticence on having an Asian lead superhero.
-However, this speculation doesn't hold much water with further thought.
-The Green Turtle only wears trunks, gloves, boots and mask and cape, thus he shows a whole lot of skin.
+However, the Green Turtle only wears trunks, gloves, boots and mask and cape, thus he shows a whole lot of skin.
 While the rest of the Asians are colored yellowish-brown, the Green Turtle is clearly colored pink ala a caucasian.
-And it would be far simpler to render his mask in such a way that the eyes couldn't be seen ala goggles or Batman's white slits than to stage each scene without seeing his face.
+If the speculation is true and the hero was meant to be Asian, editorial and/or the colorist sabotaged the creator's efforts.
+The supposition does not really answer why his face was not shown as it would be far simpler to render his mask in such a way that the eyes couldn't be seen ala goggles or Batman's white slits than to stage each scene without seeing his face.
 So, it would be very disingenuous for that to be the reason behind not showing his face.
 There are two other instances where comic book creators have done this.
 Zack Mosley did something similar with the insanely handsome character Downwind Jaxon, a sidekick and co-pilot to Smilin' Jack.
 He was so handsome, his appearance would drive women crazy with passion.
 But, his face was never shown to the readers.
 Fox's Bronze Man kept his face hidden for the exact opposite reasons, it was horribly disfigured in the War so readers never saw his full face front on unless it was covered by his bronze mask.
+Also, if he was intended to be Asian, the importance of the scene when he discovers that Burma Boy speaks English is lost.
+Whatever the intent, a comic goes through many hands to publication and what makes it to the stands is the actual product, thus the Green Turtle IS a Caucasian character.

 Grey Mask: 1943 Suspense #1 (Et-Es-Go ((Holyoke?))).
 Malcolm Muir was the Spirit-esque Grey Mask.
 His assistant is a peg-legged African American by the name of the Dove.